Preparation builds performance. 7 questions to address that will give you answers for many more.

-Like all good presentations, the key to confidence and success at interview is preparation.
-Develop a response to each of these questions here and give yourself a great start.
+As with all presentations, the key to confidence and success at interview is preparation.
+The questions below are not necessarily going to be asked in these formats, but they represent what an interviewer wants to know.
+Develop a response to each of these, they represent a multitude of questions that might be asked and give yourself a great start.

 Tell me about yourself?